nodkz/mongoose-plugin-autoinc/README.md

 ---

-This is a fork of [mongoose-auto-increment](https://github.com/chevex-archived/mongoose-auto-increment) which has not been maintained in a while.
-Also used fixes and changes from [dashride fork](https://github.com/Dashride/mongoose-auto-increment).
-This fork addresses the following issues:
+This is a fork of [nodkz/mongoose-auto-increment](https://github.com/nodkz/mongoose-auto-increment) which has not been maintained in a while.This fork addresses the following issues:
+- fix errors during testing
+- After `run test`, `run flow` output error `'The first parameter is incompatible'`.
+However, it was the same as nodz's version.
+- fix errors in README.md `call nextCount and resetCount methods wrongly`
+- tested with Mongoose 5
+- upload to yarnpkg.com as `'mongoose-plugin-autoinc-fix'`
+- increment version number started from nodkz's version

+The following issues were fixed by [nodkz](https://github.com/nodkz/mongoose-plugin-autoinc).Also used fixes and changes from [dashride fork](https://github.com/Dashride/mongoose-auto-increment).
 - fix error `'required' is not valid for an index specification` for Mongoose 4
 - does not require established connection for initialization **(deprecate `initialize()` method)**
 - include Flowtype and Typescript declarations